-The Bachelor of Science in Nursing program prepares graduates to:
+The Bachelor of Science in Nursing Program prepares graduates to:

-1. Integrate evidence-based knowledge from nursing, theories and concepts from liberal education, including the humanities and behavioral, mathematical, natural and physical sciences into the practice of professional nursing.

-2. Demonstrate skills in critical thinking, decision-making, and therapeutic communication in the application of the nursing process with individuals, families, groups, and communities.

-3. Practice professional nursing competently in the roles of advocate, clinician, coordinator/ collaborator, educator, leader, and consumer of research in a variety of health care settings to promote collaborator, educator, leader, and consumer or research in a variety of health care settings to promote quality improvement and patient safety.

-Facilitate therapeutic, caring, and interprofessional collaborative relationships with clients and members of interdisciplinary health teams using written and emerging technology communication strategies.
-Apply knowledge of leadership/management/administrative and information technology skills and health care policies in providing direct and indirect care to clients.

-6. Provide comprehensive, culturally competent client-centered care to promote, restore, and maintain the maximum health potential of individuals, families, groups, and communities across the lifespan while promoting health care literacy.

-7. Assume accountability and responsibility for personal and professional growth through commitment to participation in servant leader activities, continuous self-evaluation, and lifelong learning.

-8. Incorporate professional values, professional standards, and ethical, moral, and legal aspects of health care into nursing practice to promote advocacy, collaboration, and social justice.
+- 1. Integrate evidence-based knowledge from nursing, theories and concepts from liberal education, including the humanities and behavioral, mathematical, natural and physical sciences into the practice of professional nursing. - 2.
+Incorporate critical thinking skills in autonomous, decision-making, and effective therapeutic communication in the application of the nursing process with individuals, families, groups and communities. - 3.
+Practice professional nursing competently in the roles of advocate, clinician, coordinator/collaborator, educator, leader and consumer of research in a variety of health care settings to promote quality improvement and patient safety. - 4.
+Facilitate therapeutic, caring, and inter professional collaborative relationships with clients and members of interdisciplinary health teams using written and emerging technology communication strategies. - 5.
+Integrate knowledge of leadership/management/administrative and information technology skills and health care policies in providing direct and indirect care to clients. - 6.
+Provide comprehensive, culturally competent client-centered care to promote, restore, and maintain the maximum health potential of individuals, families, groups, and communities across the lifespan while promoting health care literacy. - 7.
+Assume accountability and responsibility for personal and professional growth through commitment to participation in servant leader activities, continuous self-evaluation, and lifelong learning. - 8.
+Incorporate professional values, professional standards, and ethical, moral, and legal aspects of health care into nursing practice to promote advocacy, collaboration, and social justice.

-9. Utilize knowledge and leadership skills to manage systems that are responsive to the health care needs of the Piedmont region, the state, the nation, and the global society.

-10. Integrate Caring principles and concepts into the holistic nursing care of clients and families, groups, and communities across the lifespan.
+- 9. Incorporate knowledge and transformational leadership skills related to systems management into personal responsiveness to the health care needs of the Piedmont region, the state, the nation, and the global society. - 10.
+Integrate Caring principles and concepts into the holistic nursing care of clients and families, groups, and communities across the lifespan.